iree-org/iree/integrations/tensorflow/e2e/README.md

   ... the test case ...
 ```

-Limiting this statically in the code can be useful for tests that are known to
+Limiting backends is useful for tests that are known to fail on certain backends
-fail on certain backends but are still useful to have checked in.
+but are still useful to have checked in.

 The priority order for which backends are ultimately used is: